 Is an expensive cleanser always better?

 No. Many affordable cleansers are just as effective as luxury ones.
-What matters most is the formula and ingredients suited to your skin type.
-A $10 drugstore cleanser can outperform a $50 luxury one if it’s a better match for your skin.
+What matters most is choosing a formula and ingredients that suit your skin type.
+A $10 drugstore cleanser can actually outperform a $50 luxury one if it’s a better match for your skin.

 Does foaming mean it’s working better?